 Step 5.
 Start the recovery process by clicking the Recover button.

 Step 6.
 Now, all that’s left is to select the destination for your file recovery.
+Be sure that you choose a recovery location on a separate physical drive to avoid corrupting the files.

-Method #4 Use the Windows System File Checker
+Method #4 Use the CHKDSK Command

 Method #5 Use a Previous Backup